kartikayuni/errorist-bootstrap/kontent/manual/add-kontent/index.md

 ```

 where `src` is the URL of the image, relative or absolute.
 With Errorist, if `src` does not contain
-a dot (has no 'extention'), the image bundle under `kontent/images` directory will be looked up
+a dot (has no 'extension'), the image bundle under `kontent/images` directory will be looked up
 instead.
 The `"title text"` will override the one in the image bundle, and `alt text` will override
 the `alt` value.
 While this might be occasionally useful, most of the time you'd use the texts from
 the image bundle, and so reduce it to just